 Being grateful doesn’t only increase plentifulness or barakah.
 In fact, another commonly-used phrase, in our daily prayers, “sami’a Allahu liman hamidah”, means “Allah listens to those who say Alhamdulillah ”.
 This means that those who frequently say “Alhamdulillah” are more likely to have their du’as answered, as Allah is constantly listening to them!

 “And when your Lord proclaimed, ‘If you are grateful, I will surely increase you …’” [Qur’an – 14:7]

 Keep a daily gratitude journal, listing at least one thing you were grateful for during the day, and make a habit out of it.
 Set a specific time (so you are able to remember it) and stick to it, every day.

-4) Be kind to those around you
+4) Be kind to those around you and maintain kinship ties

 At first glance, you might say, but where is the barakah in this?
 Remember, we said one of the meanings of barakah is good; and the following Hadith says that tender feelings make things better.
 So, being kind increases the goodness of something; in this case, you.

 Jarir reported from Allah’s Messenger (ﷺ): “He who is deprived of tenderly feelings is in fact deprived of good.”
 [Muslim]